 The legislation which governs the Location Offsets is Division 376 of the Income Tax Assessment Act 1997, as amended (ITAA97).
-These guidelines should be read in conjunction with the ITAA97 and the Location Offset Rules 2018, as amended (the Location Offset Rules), made pursuant to section 376-260 of the ITAA97.
+These guidelines should be read in conjunction with the ITAA97 and the Location Offset Rules (as amended by the Location Offset Amendment Rules 2024) (the Location Offset Rules), made pursuant to section 376-260 of the ITAA97.
 These legislative instruments are all available from the Australian Government Federal Register of Legislation at www.legislation.gov.au.